 Pros: Energetic and engaging sound.
 Comfortable.

 Cons: Cable routing up over the ears seems strange at first and I wouldn't mind a slightly longer cable.

 The packaging is nice.
-The braided cord feels nice and doesn't seem microphonic.
+The braided cord feels nice and I didn't notice any microphonics.
 It is on the short side however.
 There is a 1/4" adapter as well as a short section of headphone cable with an inline volume adjuster that can be used.
 There are plenty of silicone skirt-type adapters as well as the slow-rebound foam type.
 So far the stock pad feels ok.
 There is a zippered carry pouch and a tool for cleaning/disassembly.

 I know this is hardly a new product or groundbreaking in the in-ear segment.
-Still the Westone 3s are exciting for me as I've never quite understood in ears for anything other than to use during exercising etc. The Westone 3s possess a sound signature that doesn't offend by detracting.
-They may be clumsy in the midbass which I may comment on if I note changes once they are broken in.
-A solidly good buy and if nothing else they have helped me recognize a segment of the headphone hobby where I'd never felt compelled to roam.
+Still the Westone 3s are exciting for me as I've never quite considered in-ears for anything other than to use at the gym.
+The Westone 3s possess a sound signature that doesn't offend by detraction.
+A solidly good buy and if nothing else they have helped me recognize a segment of the headphone hobby where I'd never really felt compelled to roam.